barryclark/jekyll-now/about.md

 Cheryl Hung ([@oicheryl](http://oicheryl.com/)) is a thought leader in cloud native ecosystems and open source infrastructure.
 She leads an engineering team at [Apple](https://apple.com/) and advises startups ([Helio](https://helio.exchange/), [Ondat](https://ondat.io/) and [Permit.io](https://www.permit.io/)) on developer-led growth and ecosystem strategy.

-Cheryl founded the 6000+ strong [Cloud Native London meetup](http://cloudnativelon.com/), was the first VP Ecosystem at the [Cloud Native Computing Foundation](https://www.cncf.io/), and has deep technical expertise on distributed systems at Google.
+Cheryl founded the 6000+ strong [Cloud Native London meetup](http://cloudnativelon.com/), was the first VP Ecosystem at the [Cloud Native Computing Foundation](https://www.cncf.io/), and has deep technical expertise building distributed systems at Google.
 She graduated from the University of Cambridge with a Masters degree in Computer Science.

 # Contact